K to 6 Circulars – Edition 2, February 2025

 Ideally, two staff members should attend: the clerical staff member who will be responsible for maintaining the changes on the school database and the deputy or associate principal.

-There will be four sessions conducted onsite and four online.
-These are repeated sessions; participants only need to attend once).
-It is recommended that those attending the onsite, who have a SIRS login account, bring their own device to log in to their school’s SIRS account during the session.
+There will be four sessions conducted at the Authority and four online.
+These are repeated sessions; participants only need to attend once.
+It is recommended that those attending the onsite training, who have a SIRS login account, bring their own device to log in to their school’s SIRS account during the sessions.

 Dates and times for the onsite sessions